TobiasNickel/tUploader/README.md

 ##events
     this lib uses the tMitter eventsystem, witch is almost similar to use like Backbone.event or emitter.js.
 It has the Methods .on - to register a listener, .off - to remove a listener, internally .trigger is used to provide the events for your app.

 	    'begin': the preProzessing is finished and the lib starts to upload 'progress': the progress information for a file, it also provides information for multiple uploads 'success':triggered when an upload has finished successfully 'error':triggered when an upload was stopped, i.e.: connection lost/refused

 ##example
-check out the upload.php, that contains a complete WebApp, static files with your friends or your devices in a local network.
+check out the upload.php, that contains a complete WebApp, that can help you to share static files with your friends or your devices in a local networks.

 you can run it by the php commandline-tool, using:
     php -S 0.0.0.0:8080 upload.php
 (you have to me in the rootfolder of this repository) and then visit "http://localhost:8080/" in your borwser.
+You can also copy the filed into the rootdirectory of an Apache with PHP.

+(be aware, that this programm should not be used in production, because it has a bit security issue with its delete route.)

 ##note
 This lib, works good in combination with tomcat, ruby, PHP, Phython, NodeJS and more